 The plan is to extend to more operations in the future.

-Libraries that use this
+Projects that use this

 stack_data: Extracts data from stack frames and tracebacks, particularly to display more useful tracebacks than the default.
 Also uses another related library of mine: